 - 3 10 ounce Jars of Pace Salsa, mild

 - 1 can Black Beans, drained

 - 1 can Sweet Corn, drained

 - Fresh grated Cheddar Cheese, green onions or sour cream, optional for toppings

-- Add onion, green pepper, garlic clove, ground beef, chili powder, cumin, garlic powder, pepper, salsa black beans, kidney beans, corn and chilies into the Crock-Pot.
-(There is no need to ground the beef before putting it into the Crock-Pot, but you can if you want)
+- Add onion, green pepper, garlic clove, ground beef, chili powder, cumin, garlic powder, pepper, salsa, black beans, kidney beans, corn and chilies into the slow cooker.
+NOTE: There is no need to ground the beef before putting it into the Crock-Pot, but you can if you want.

 - Cook on low for 8-10 hours.

 - Serve with your favorite toppings with crackers, cornbread, rice and or noodles.